-Having the best 20 ton shop press can drastically increase your workflow.
-This piece of machinery takes most of the manual work out of bending and straightening your large metal items.
+Having the best 20 ton shop press can drastically increase your press workflow.
+This shop press takes most of the manual work out of bending and straightening your large metal items.

-It's essential to choose a durable product that can produce quality cuts and bends.
-Selecting a cheap shop press isn't always the best idea.
-There are several different types of shop presses on the market.
+It's essential to choose a durable and right size shop press that can produce quality cuts and bends.
+There are different types of shop presses on the market.
 Arbor presses, power presses, C-frame, and manual presses are all options you'll have to choose from.

-What exactly should you look for when you're deciding on a 20 ton shop press?
+What exactly should you look for when you're deciding to buy a 20 ton shop press?
 What brands are the best?
-Quality should be main priority when choosing a shop press.

 Top 7 Best 20 Ton Shop Press Reviews: